-- Do not exceed the maximum length: Refer to the number below the text box in the application.
-This is the number of characters (not words) that you can use.
-As you type, you can see how many characters are still available.
+- Do not exceed the maximum length: You can see both the word and character count below the field in the application.
+The right-hand number shows the maximum number of characters that you can use in your essay.
+As you type, you can see how many characters are still available and the associated word count.
 Characters include spaces, carriage returns, and punctuation.
-You cannot save your statement if it exceeds the character limit.
+You cannot save your essay if it exceeds the 4,500 character limit.

 - Use your own words: Plagiarizing any part of your essay is a violation of the Applicant Code of Conduct and may subject you to sanctions.
 See the Plagiarism section below for more information.